-Below are the same goals turned into well-defined marketing goals.
-(These marketing goals are based on the overall goals of the business.)
+Here are the same goals turned into well-defined marketing goals.
+What’s more, these marketing goals are based on the overall goals of the business.

-We need 20,000 visitors, 500 leads, and 12 customers within the next 12-months from our inbound marketing efforts in order to achieve our revenue goal of $600,000 from inbound marketing.
+We need 20,000 visitors, 500 leads, and 12 customers within the next 12 months from our inbound marketing efforts to achieve our revenue goal of $600,000 from inbound marketing.

 How to set marketing goals based on business goals

-Below are the 10 steps for setting well-defined marketing goals that are in sync with the goals of the business:
+Below are seven steps for setting well-defined marketing goals that are in sync with the goals of the business:

 1. Identify how much revenue you need to generate from your inbound marketing efforts

-This is easy.
-Say your business did $2,000,000 in sales last year.
-Your CEO just said that he wants to grow the business 30%.
-You know that you already have $1,800,000 on the books for next year and expect another $200,000 from other marketing efforts, such as trade shows.
-That leaves you with a gap of $600,000 that you need to close within the next 12-months.
+You know you already have $1.8 million on the books for next year and expect another $200,000 from other marketing efforts, such as trade shows and events.
+That leaves you with a gap of $600,000 that you need to close within the next 12 months.

 2. Determine how many sales you need to hit those revenue goals

 Take your revenue gap and divide it by the value of your average sale.
-For example, if the revenue needed is $600,000 and your average sale is $50,000, then you need 12 new customers.
+For example, if the revenue needed is $600,000 and your average sale is $50,000, then you need 12 new customers to achieve your goal.

 3. Identify your closing rate and how many opportunities you need